aws-samples/aws-get-started-workshop/content/01-dev/01-perform-up-front-tasks/04-address-prerequisites.md

 ## 3. Obtain Non-Overlapping IP Address Range {#ip-address-range}

-In this step you should consult with your existing Network team to obtain a suitably sized, non-overlapping IP address range or [CIDR block](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) that can be used not only for the initial shared development network that will be set up in this guide, but also to accomodate pre-production test and and production networks that you will provision on AWS as you progress in your journey.
+In this step you should consult with your existing Network team to obtain a suitably sized, non-overlapping IP address range or [CIDR block](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) that can be used not only for the initial shared development network that will be set up in this guide, but also to accommodate pre-production test and and production networks that you will provision on AWS as you progress in your journey.

 Since your organization will likely interconnect at least a portion of your on-premises networks to your emerging AWS hosted networks, a best practice is to assign a large IP address range or CIDR block for use in AWS that does not overlap with your existing allocated IP addresses.
 By using non-overlapping IP address ranges, your organization will avoid needing to introduce a complicated network address translation (NAT) solution.